mahmoudragap77/mahmoudragap77/README.md

 - 🔭 I’m currently working on improve My Skills.
 - 🌱 I’m currently learning Jetpack Compose and Kotlin Coroutines.
 - 💬 Ask me about Android development, Kotlin, Java, and mobile app architecture.
-- 📫 How to reach me: [Your Email/LinkedIn/Website].
 - ⚡ Fun fact: i love playing football so i can do anything to play it even if i didn't sleep.

 ## 🛠️ Technologies & Tools